|

 Joe Summers (and crew) pictured in Larry Katz Photos and

-captions.
 Summers captured and beheaded by Japanese.(Larry Katz)

 Unknown Units